 Lastly, catch a performance at White Horse Black Mountain.
 Tuesdays are Open Mic night.

-You can also drop into the Swannanoa Valley Museum and History Center to learn more Buncombe County history through their exhibits and collections.
+You may also drop into the Swannanoa Valley Museum and History Center to learn more about Buncombe County history through their exhibits and collections.
 The museum is located in Black Mountain’s 1921 Fire House at 223 West State Street Black Mountain, NC 28711.

 Save These Black Mountain Activities For Later